In order to create an offline installation package, you will need the following:

 ./LinuxInstaller -dt /path/to/folder

-You may then distribute this folder to target systems and in that folder run "./installagent.sh -g" to install Linux Agent and use only the packages in current working directory—the installer will not check network repositories.
+You may then distribute this folder to offline systems and in that folder run "./installagent.sh -g" to install Linux Agent and use only the packages in current working directory—the installer will not check the SEP repositories.
 The sylink.xml file in that folder can be replaced with that from other SEPM groups to change the group that the new agent will join after installation.
 The rpm/deb packages may supplemented with newer or different versions by repeating these steps on the online/build system at later dates or on different systems.
 This folder can also be uses to update existing clients, via "./installagent.sh -g --update-kmod"